mulle-nat/mulle-clang/BUILD_MULLE_CLANG.md

 ### Prerequisites

-You need a fairly current Unix, like Linux, OS X or FreeBSD.
+You need a fairly current Unix, like Linux, OS X or FreeBSD or you can use Windows.

->
-> You can give [MINGW](http://mingw.org/) on Windows a try, but things will
-> be easier with [WSL/bash](https://msdn.microsoft.com/en-us/commandline/wsl/about].
->

 Locate a place on your filesystem, where you have at least 8 GB disk space free after installing all pre-requisites.
 You probably need not bother to try, if you have less than 6 GB of RAM.
-Or you risk seeing `virtual memory exhausted: Cannot allocate memory`.
+Or you risk seeing `virtual memory exhausted: Cannot allocate memory`, especially when building debug binaries.

 A docker container usually only has 10 GB of space.
 That may not be enough to build the compiler!

 If you are configuring a virtual machine, give it some more cores!